omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ```
 The Kibana UI is accessible through [http://localhost:8001](http://localhost:8001/api/v1/namespaces/knative-monitoring/services/kibana-logging/proxy/app/kibana).

-To install more observability features and detailed guide, you can take a look at this [documentation](https://knative.dev/docs/serving/accessing-metrics/)
+You can take a look at this [documentation](https://knative.dev/docs/serving/accessing-metrics/) to find a detailed guide and further information on how to install more observability features.